 The student's progress toward their PhD will be monitored annually by the BME Graduate Committee.
 Before July 1st of each year, the student must submit an annual Progress Report form to the Graduate Director that is signed by the Faculty Advisor.
-This form includes a checklist of course requirements, research accomplishments, self-assessment, individual development plan, advisor feedback, and verifications that programmatic milestones/requirements are completed and annual Dissertation Committee meetings are occurring.
+This form includes a checklist of course requirements, research accomplishments, self-assessment, individual development plan, advisor feedback, and verifications that programmatic milestones/requirements are completed.
+The progress includes verification that an annual meeting between the student and at least one member of the Dissertation Committee took place.
+This member will be other than their faculty advisor and also hold a voting appointment in BME.
+If the student, faculty advisor, Dissertation Committee member, or Graduate Committee believes a formal committee meeting is desired they can ask for one to take place, pending approval by the Graduate Director.
 Failure to submit the annual progress report on time may result in discontinuation of funding and cancellation of Fall registration until the Progress Report is completed.